thegrumpys/odop/client/docs/Help/DesignTypes/Spring/alerts.md

 A more restrictive Life_Category has been selected but the corresponding constraint on FS_CycleLife is not enabled.

+Selecting a Life_Category gets a corresponding value of %_Tensile_Endur from the internal material table.
+This value is then used to calculate Stress_Lim_Endur.
+The MIN constraint on FS_CycleLife must be enabled in order to have Search achieve designs that do not exceed the designated Stress_Lim_Endur.

 Suggest enabling the FS_CycleLife MIN constraint.

 See also: